• Home

 Associate Director

 Michael Koncewicz is the Associate Director at the Institute for Public Knowledge, where he develops, implements, and manages programmatic and administrative operations for IPK in collaboration with the Director.
 Koncewicz’s scholarship focuses on the culture and politics of the United States during the 1960s and 1970s.
 His first book, They Said ‘No’ to Nixon: Republicans Who Stood Up to the President’s Abuses of Power was published by the University of California Press in 2018.
-He is currently working on an authorized biography of longtime progressive activist Tom Hayden.
+He is currently working on a biography of longtime progressive activist Tom Hayden.
 His work has appeared in The Atlantic, Jacobin, The Los Angeles Times, The Nation, and The Washington Post.

 Nan Feng